mattyoung101/tamara/papers/slides/emesent_presentation.typ

 Driven by SymbiYosys tools _eqy_ and _mcy_
 - In turn driven by Satisfiability Modulo Theorem (SMT) solvers (Yices @Dutertre2014, Boolector @Niemetz2014, etc)

-== Formal verification
+#pause

 Equivalence checking: Formally verify that the circuit is functionally equivalent before and after the TaMaRa pass.
 - Ensures TaMaRa does not change the underlying behaviour of the circuit.

 #pause

-Mutation: Formally verify that TaMaRa-processed circuits correct SEUs (single bit only)
+Mutation: Formally verify that TaMaRa-processed circuits correct injected faults in a testbench
 - Ensures TaMaRa does its job!

-#pause

-Beltrame's verification tool @Beltrame2015 was considered, but is not complete and does not compile under modern Clang/GCC.

 == Fuzzing
 TaMaRa must work for _all_ input circuits, so we need to test at scale.